 Questions about Modifications?
 Contact our firm to speak with an attorney today.

 A post-divorce modification can refer to any action which changes the terms of an agreement and how you seek a modification largely depends on the terms which you are attempting to change.
 While not true of every situation, a court’s default position will typically be to deny a modification unless a requesting party can show that a substantial change in circumstances has occurred.
 While every case will be different, a simple change in preference may not be enough to move a court to action.
 If your needs are not accurately communicated or a step is missed, your motion may be denied.
-Our Fairfax divorce attorneys routinely help our clients to precisely communicate their goals and reasons for seeking post-divorce actions.
+Our Fairfax post-divorce attorneys routinely help our clients to precisely communicate their goals and reasons for seeking post-divorce actions.

 When approving a modification, a judge may consider a number of variables including: